Hunting mushrooms in Central Massachusetts, USA

 Foreign Names of Mushrooms If you know of some that are not included let me know.

-List of Recommended English Names For Fungi in England -269kb PDF We need a list like this for USA.
+List of Recommended English Names For Fungi in England We need a list like this for USA.

 Western PA Mushroom Club Life List A good place to find out what mushrooms are found in the Northeast.